kazurayam/ArtifactId_of_custom_Gradle_plugin_in_multiproject_how_to_specify/README.md

 ![02](https://kazurayam.github.io/ArtifactId_of_custom_Gradle_plugin_in_multiproject_how_to_specify/images/02_artifactId_plugin.png)

-Here I found a problem. `gradle publishToMavenLocal` created 2 directories
+Here I got a problem.
+The `$ gradle publishToMavenLocal` command created 2 directories

 - `.m2/repository/com/kazurayam/file-diff`
 - `.m2/repository/com/kazurayam/plugin`

-I didn't like the name of the second directory `plugin` which was obviously too generic, not specific enough to identify my custom Gradle plugin.
+I didn't like the name of the second directory **plugin**, which was too generic, not specific enough to identify my custom Gradle plugin.
+Also I wanted the second directory should have a name starting with the 1st directory `file-dife` + something.
+With the same prefix, 2 directories will be close to each other when I get the list of the `.m2` directory.

-I wanted the second directory to be named `file-diff-plugin` or `file-diff-impl`.
-However, I did not know how to specify it.
+So I wanted to specify the second directory to be named `file-diff-plugin` or `file-diff-impl`.
+However, I did not know how to.

-How can I do it?
+How can I specify the artifactId of my custom Gradle plugin observed in the Maven local repository?

 ## Solution